 The funny thing is that this fixed the black screen in computers that don’t even have SLI/Crossfire technology installed.
 To conclude, we can safely say this is a bug in OBS and you have to enable multi-adapter compatibility whether or not you have SLI/Crossfire.
 You can easily enable this option by selecting the stream and clicking on the gears icon.
 A new window will pop up from where you can check the option.

 Overclocking allows you to increase the clock rate of your processor until it reaches the threshold temperature set by the manufacturer.
-Once it reaches the temperature, the clock speed returns back to default so it is cooled down.
+Once it reaches the temperature, the clock speed returns to default so it is cooled down.
 After it reaches the optimal temperature, its clock speed is increased again and the cycle continues.
 Overclocking allows users to have better framerates and performance but they aren’t without their share of issues.

 We observed that PCs that had overclocking enabled were having the black screen issue in OBS.
 You should try disabling overclocking and also overclocking related software such as MSI Afterburner and try launching OBS again.
 If the black screen issue is resolved, consider disabling overclocking for good whenever you are using OBS.